 Foundations in physical activity and exercise

 Foundations in physical activity and exercise (formerly exercise theory) provides the underpinning knowledge in anatomy and exercise physiology you need to deliver safe, effective exercise classes.
 This course is a pre-requisite for group exercise fundamentals, specialization courses and designations.
 It is evidence-based and available for home study, or in person.
+Leaders have one year from the end of their Foundations course to write their Foundations exam.

 Specialty and Designation Courses